Building state and citizen: How tax collection in Congo engenders citizen engagement with the state

-Abstract: Does tax collection catalyze citizen engagement with the formal state?
-I conduct the first field experiment to randomize tax collection: a door-to-door tax campaign in Kananga, D.R.
-Congo.
-I use the experiment to test the classic hypothesis that citizens will respond to increased tax collection by participating more in politics.
-As predicted, the campaign increases costly participation by 5 percentage points (28%): citizens in taxed neighborhoods are more likely to attend townhall meetings hosted by the government or to submit suggestion cards evaluating its performance.
-I present a model in which citizens participate more because tax collection sends a signal of state capacity, raising the expected benefits to participation.
-Analysis of respondents’ stated beliefs about government capacity supports this mechanism.
-The paper thus provides field-experimental support for prominent theories that place taxation at the origin of citizen participation in politics as well as evidence of a new mechanism linking tax collection and political engagement.
+I examine a field experiment randomizing door-to-door tax collection across 431 neighborhoods of a Congolese city.
+I test the hypothesis that citizens will demand more inclusive governance when they are taxed.
+As predicted, the campaign increased political participation by 5 percentage points (28%): citizens in taxed neighborhoods were more likely to attend townhall meetings hosted by the government or to submit evaluations of its performance.
+I argue that citizens participate more because tax collection sends a signal of state ca- pacity, raising the expected benefits of participation.
+Analysis of respondents’ beliefs about government capacity supports this mechanism.